In this meeting the practice teacher encourages students to reflect on:

-The video you are about to see is made up of 5 stages.
-Each Stage illustrates different aspects of communication.
-Watch the role-play and make up your own notes about what you see.
+The video above is the first of five stages that illustrate different aspects of communication.
+You should watch the scenario, read the notes below, and make up your own notes reflecting on what you see.

 We are now going to look at the supervision meeting in detail.
 You can choose which aspects you wish to explore now and which you wish to come back to later.
 Please be aware that this list cannot be exhaustive – there will inevitably be aspects which we have either highlighted or missed which others will notice.
 This is the nature of communication – it is always affected by who we are and how we see the world.
 An awareness of the partial and subjective nature of communication is the beginning of an understanding of communication.